QSSRHelper/QSSRHelper/README.md

 A mathematica package for symbolic calculation of some type of Feynman diagrams which usually encountered in QCD Sum Rules calculation.

 # Requirements
-To use QSRHelper, you need FeynCalc 9.3.1 and at least Mathematica 11
+To use QSRHelper, you need FeynCalc 9.3.1, the requirement of the version of Mathematica haven't been test(it constructed on Mathematica 12.0).

 # installation
 To install this package, put it in the $UserBaseDirectory of Mathematica